Australian rivers with regulated flows - the Murray-Darling, Snowy, Hunter, and Ord Rivers

 There is evidence of Aboriginal occupation and use along the banks of many Australian rivers: burial sites, scarred trees whose bark was used to make canoes, and campsites.
 Aboriginal occupation on the Murray River goes back 40,000 years at Mungo National Park close by to the Murray River.

 The early European settlers also used rivers as a transportation system as there were few roads.
 They used paddle steamers, especially on the Murray River, to transport people and essential supplies as settlements were established.
-Paddle steamers were used to carry wool, wheat, and other goods up and down the river systems including the Murray, Darling and Murrumbidgee Rivers.
-Rivers were the inland highways of Australia until the introduction of railways in the 1850s although, paddle steamers continued on a commercial basis until the 1890s.

 The paddle steamer Canberra on the Murray River near Echuca, 2011 by Kathryn Wells